 “Not by a judge, interpreting law.
 Not by a commander, directing a battle.
 We do not know how we will act in a moment such as this until we have experienced it.
 We do not know what it will cost us.
 We do not know the consequences of what could have been, had we chosen differently.

 “Everyone on this field today performed bravely, and intelligently, and skillfully.
 The rules of engagement say only those four that reached the end have earned their badge, and the rules are sacred.
 But I say to you two here, that you are no less than they.
 Never think it.
 The badges we dispense are marks of skill and experience, and poor enough at that.
 They cannot be confused for marks of character, or potential.”

 Vlad is looking up, finally, as is Bretta, the two of them seemingly unafraid of the massive beast in front of them.
 Their gazes are only for Surge.

 “Your challenge matches will be tomorrow night, or the next, if you prefer.
 I will do my best to make them fair matches, to defeat you both and not cheat you of the sense of accomplishment.
 But in my mind you have both already earned the mark of mastery from my gym.
-Your badges will be inscribed with a different date than your team mates’… and that difference should be worn with pride.”
+Though your badges will be inscribed with a different date than your team mates’… that difference should be worn with pride.”